-- Robert A. Heinlein's Glory Road is super hilarious, but at the same time deconstructs the whole The Hero + Distressed Damsel + MacGuffin + Standard Hero Reward thing.
+- Glory Road is super hilarious, but at the same time deconstructs the whole The Hero + Damsel in Distress + MacGuffin + Standard Hero Reward thing.

-- The Number Of The Beast, another Heinlein novel, does this for early 20th-Century Adventure novels.
-Hell, John Carter of Mars is specifically mentioned in the novel several times.
+- The Number of the Beast does this for early 20th-Century Adventure novels.
+John Carter of Mars is specifically mentioned in the novel several times.

 - The Hitchhiker's Guide to the Galaxy series is this for the Sci-Fi genre.
-The Big Good is just some guy who happens to be friends with an alien, the evil empire style characters are a bunch of horrible marksmen who's deadlist weapon is their horrendous poetry, and the Robot Buddy is a rude, paranoid, and clincally depressed Deadpan Snarker.
+The Big Good is just some guy who happens to be friends with an alien, the evil empire style characters are a bunch of horrible marksmen whose deadliest weapon is their horrendous poetry, and the Robot Buddy is a rude, paranoid, and clincally depressed Deadpan Snarker.

 - John Scalzi's book Redshirts relentlessly spoofs Star Trek: The Original Series, starting with deconstructing the entire concept of the Red Shirt by making the random ensigns who in TOS would be Red Shirts the protagonists.
 The tagline of the book is, "They were expendable ... until they started comparing notes."
 Early on Scalzi makes fun of the idea that the command crew is always on away missions by putting a navigator on the team to study a plague.
 When he gets infected, Scalzi pokes fun at Star Trek's habitual technobabble by telling the viewpoint character that they need a counter-bacterial, with said character wondering why they don't just call it a vaccine.
 And that's just the first 40 pages.

 - Umberto Eco's Foucault's Pendulum is this to conspiracy theories and literature based on them.